Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/l/libdap/README.md

   * Trivial port of the 3.20.9 EasyConfig file.

+  * **Note:** EasyConfig changed in November 2023 to download from GitHub with a slightly different installation procedure as the original download location was not available.

 ### Version 3.20.11 for CPE 22.12, 23.03

   * Trivial version bump of the 3.20.10 EasyConfig.

+  * **Note:** EasyConfig changed in November 2023 to download from GitHub with a slightly different installation procedure as the original download location was not available.